Calling a spade a spade

 “I’m increasingly concerned by the vocal anti-road movement in Sydney and elsewhere which revere dogma over reality,” he said.

-“They conveniently forget that thousands of commuters each day need to drive to and bus stations, ferry wharves, hospitals, schools, shopping centres and sporting grounds.
+“They conveniently forget that thousands of commuters each day need to drive to rail and bus stations, ferry wharves, hospitals, schools, shopping centres and sporting grounds.

 “They forget their groceries, whitegoods, furniture and mail are delivered by road.
 I’m yet to see a freight train back into a shop in Newtown or someone hitch a ride on a tram with their newly purchased 400L fridge from Harvey Norman.